sindresorhus/got/documentation/lets-make-a-plugin.md

 ### The root endpoint

-Not much to do here, just extend an instance and provide `baseUrl` option:
+Not much to do here, just extend an instance and provide the `baseUrl` option:

 ```js
 'use strict';